 The introduction of the Residence Nil-Rate Band is also being phased in as follows: £100,000 for the tax year 2017/18 £125,000 for the tax year 2018/19 £150,000 for the tax year 2019/20 £175,000 for the tax year 2020/21 Thereafter it will increase in line with the Consumer Price Index.
 It has also been confirmed that the existing nil-rate band will remain frozen at £325,000 until the 2021/22 tax year.
 The allowance applies to those estates that are “closely inherited” and contain a “qualifying residential interest” – this latter point means that the individual must have owned the property and have lived in it at some point.
-Therefore, with effect from the previous tax year, if you give away your home to your children (including adopted, foster or stepchildren) or grandchildren, your threshold will increase to £425,000 or £850,000 for married couples and registered civil partners.
+Therefore, with effect from the 17/18 tax year, if you pass your home to your children on death (including adopted, foster or stepchildren) or grandchildren, you will each be able to benefit from the additional Inheritance Tax threshold provided by the Residential Nil Rate Band.

 There are a number of steps you can take to mitigate Inheritance Tax:

 - Making sure your Will* is planned and written correctly

 - Through the use of lifetime gifts, you are able to transfer your assets

 - A tax-efficient fund can be created in order for your beneficiaries to meet tax liabilities and avoid eroding your wealth

 Pensions can play a significant role in estate planning under IHT legislation.
 For example, pension death benefits are broadly exempt from IHT.
 However, under the circumstances of them being passed to your surviving spouse, then they will end up forming part of their estate.
 We can offer you solutions to prevent this from happening.

 The information on this website is based on our current interpretation of the law and HMRC practice.
 Taxation legislation and HMRC practice may be subject to unforeseen changes in the future.